VillagerUnknown/VillagerCoin/README.md

 Adds a custom currency, Villager Coin, and optionally adds the currency to loot tables, mob drops, and merchant trades.

 Villager Coin consists of 5 types of coins each with their own value: Copper, Iron, Gold, Emerald, and Netherite.
+It also includes 3 types of edible coins to trick players: Gold, Emerald, and Netherite.

 Each type of coin stacks up to 5,000 coins to reduce inventory clutter and can be converted between the different coins through the crafting table.

 **Features**

 * Adds 5 custom coin items with individual currency values: Copper, Iron, Gold, Emerald, and Netherite.
 * Adds 3 edible coin items with no currency values: Gold, Emerald, and Netherite.
-* Convert between the different coins with the crafting table.
+* Convert between the different coins with the crafting tables.
 * Optionally find coins in vanilla structures.
-* Optionally earn coins by killing vanilla mobs.
+* Optionally earn coins by killing some vanilla mobs.
 * Optionally change trades for Villagers, and Wandering Traders, and replace the Emerald trades with Coin trades.

 **Currency Values**